marvelefe/vit-brain-tumor/README.md

 ## Acknowledgements

 This project uses the [ViT-pytorch](https://github.com/lucidrains/vit-pytorch) library for the Vision Transformer implementation.
-Special thanks to the authors and the open-source community.